pabloapausa/pabloapausa/README.md

 ### Pablo Apausa.

-Developing MERN Stack applications from scratch, on a test-driven environment with SOLID principles, working with TypeScript and expressing myself through responsive design.
+Developing MERN Stack applications from scratch, on a test-driven environment with SOLID principles.
+Working with TypeScript and expressing myself through responsive design.

 <!--